microsoftgraph/aspnet-connect-rest-sample/README.md

 - [SampleAuthProvider.cs](/Microsoft%20Graph%20REST%20ASPNET%20Connect/Microsoft%20Graph%20REST%20ASPNET%20Connect/Helpers/SampleAuthProvider.cs).
 Implements the local IAuthProvider interface, and gets an access token by using the MSAL **AcquireTokenSilentAsync** method.
 You can replace this with your own authentication provider.

-- [HomeController.cs](/Microsoft%20Graph%20REST%20ASPNET%20Connect/Microsoft%20Graph%20SDK%20ASPNET%20Connect/Controllers/HomeController.cs).
-Contains methods that use the **GraphServiceClient** to build and send calls to the Microsoft Graph service and to process the response.
+- [GraphService.cs](/Microsoft%20Graph%20REST%20ASPNET%20Connect/Microsoft%20Graph%20REST%20ASPNET%20Connect/Models/GraphService.cs).
+Contains methods (called by HomeController) that build and send REST calls to the Microsoft Graph API, and process the response.
    - The **GetMyEmailAddress** action gets the email address of the current user from the **mail** or **userPrincipalName** property.
    - The **SendMail** action sends an email on behalf of the current user.

-- [Graph.cshtml](/Microsoft%20Graph%20SDK%20ASPNET%20Connect/Microsoft%20Graph%20SDK%20ASPNET%20Connect/Views/Home/Graph.cshtml).
+- [Graph.cshtml](/Microsoft%20Graph%20REST%20ASPNET%20Connect/Microsoft%20Graph%20REST%20ASPNET%20Connect/Views/Home/Graph.cshtml).
 Contains the sample's UI.

 ## Questions and comments